ON TAKING THE FIRST STEP TOWARD UNDERSTANDING

 - OF PEOPLE THAT HAVE TAKEN THE ASSESSMENT HAVE A SECONDARY SECURITY SEEKER PERSONALITY.

 Let’s say your mom’s birthday is coming up and you venture out to get her a present.
 Your Risk Taker is so excited to go out and find the greatest, most unique gift she has ever received – the crazier the better.
 You find a beautiful vase, one you’ve never seen anything like.
 You walk up to the register to purchase the vase and your Security Seeker Money Personality chimes in with, “Well, does she need this vase?
 I don’t know if she ever gets flowers.”
-Here’s where the clash comes in: On one hand, your Risk Taker says, “Get the most unique gift you can find.”, On the other, your Security Seeker begins second-guessing your decision.
-And back and forth you go.
+Here’s where the clash comes in: On one hand, your Risk Taker says, “Get the most unique gift you can find.”
+On the other, your Security Seeker begins second-guessing your decision.

 YOU HAVE AN